Maintained by International Student Services (ISS) at email@example.com.

 Health and Safety

-Is it safe to come to the United States in the Fall due to COVID-19?
+Is it safe to come to the United States in due to COVID-19?
 When will shelter-in-place be over?

 The COVID-19 situation is vastly different across the United States and even within California.
 The Bay Area has taken strict measures in order to keep its residents safe and to “flatten the curve.”
 If students arrive in the Bay Area in the Fall they should be prepared to follow all guidelines in order to keep themselves and others safe.
 There is no clear end date for the statewide “shelter-in-place” order but counties and cities have been communicating with residents regularly to give as many updates as possible.
 Check City of Berkeley COVID-19 news for the most up-to-date information.